 - Address: Passeig de Gràcia, 43, 08007 Barcelona

 - Hours: Open daily 9:00 am to 9:00 pm, last entrance at 8:00 pm

 - Entry fee: Check here.
 Free entry with the Barcelona Pass and a discount with the Barcelona Card

 - Metro: Passeig de Gràcia (Green Line, L3), Calle Aragó-Rambla (Catalunya exit).

 3. Casa Milà | La Pedrera

-One of my very favorite Gaudi attractions in Barcelona is the intriguing Casa Milà.
-Or, as it’s more commonly known, La Pedrera, which translates to “The Quarry.”
+One of my personal favorite Gaudi attractions in Barcelona is the captivating Casa Milà, more commonly known as La Pedrera, meaning “The Quarry.”

-The undulating facade isn’t a load bearing wall.
-It’s a self supporting curtain wall that connects to the internal structure of each floor via curved iron beams.
+Interestingly, the undulating facade is not merely a load-bearing wall.
+Instead, it acts as a self-supporting curtain wall, connecting to the internal structure of each floor through gracefully curved iron beams.

-This gave Gaudí freedom to create irregular floor plans.
-It was one of his cutting edge architectural innovations.
+This innovative approach granted Gaudi the freedom to create irregular floor plans, marking it as one of his groundbreaking architectural innovations.